Nianfo

-In most extant Pure Land traditions, faithfully reciting the name of Amitābha is mainly seen as a way to obtain birth in Amitābha's pure land of Sukhāvatī ("Blissful") through the Buddha's "other power".
+In most extant Pure Land traditions, faithfully reciting the name of Amitābha is mainly seen as a way to obtain birth in Amitābha's pure land of Sukhāvatī through the Buddha's "other power".
 It is felt that reciting the nianfo can negate vast stores of negative karma as well as channel the power of the Buddha's compassionate vow to save all beings.
 Sukhāvatī is a place of peace and refuge.
 There, one can hear the Dharma directly from the Buddha and attain Buddhahood without being distracted by the sufferings of samsara.

 In some contexts, the term nianfo can also refer to other meditative practices, such as various visualizations or the recitations of other phrases, dharanis, or mantras associated with Pure Land Buddhism, the Buddha Amitābha and his attendant bodhisattvas.

 Origins

 Mindfulness of the Buddha (buddhānusmṛti) is a practice found in the Early Buddhist Texts as part of the ten recollections.
 The practice appears in Pali Canon suttas like Anguttara Nikaya (AN) 11.11, 11.12, and 1.296 as a method that can lead to samādhi and ultimately nirvana.
 Agamas like EA III, 1 (Taisho Vol. II, p.
 554a7-b9) also discuss the practice as a method of focusing the mind on the Buddha and his qualities which can lead directly to attaining nirvana.